tenthyoung/GoalBot/README.md

 # GoalBot

 ## Purpose
-GoalBot is an web application that incentivizes the completion of tasks by allowing the user to level up a robot.
+GoalBot is a web application that incentivizes the completion of tasks by allowing the user to level up a robot.
 After completing enough tasks, the user can upgrade the robot to boost its stats and build.

 ## Frameworks/Libraries/Languages Used: